-Jessica has held 1,000 shares in Mimosa Pty Ltd for 12 months.
+Jessica has held 1000 shares in Mimosa Pty Ltd for 12 months.
 She then purchases an additional 500 shares 10 days before Mimosa Pty Ltd shares go ex-dividend.
 Jessica sells 500 shares 20 days after Mimosa Pty Ltd shares go ex-dividend.
-Her total imputation/franking credit for the income year was more than \$5,000.
+Her total imputation credit for the income year was more than \$5000.
 The shares she sold are deemed to have been held for less than 45 days, based on the last in first out method.
-Jessica would not be entitled to the imputation/franking credits on the 500 shares sold.
+Jessica would not be entitled to the imputation credits.